-- 1. Click the Windows Start button and select All Programs. - 2.
-Browse to Chief Architect> Chief Architect X6> Chief Architect X6, and click to start the program. - 3.
-When Chief Architect launches, the Getting Started window displays.
-For more information, see "Startup Options" on page 28 of the Reference Manual. - Select New Plan 1 to open a new, blank plan. - If you have disabled the Startup Options at startup or already have the program open, you can select File> New Plan to open a new, blank plan. - 4.
+- 1. When Chief Architect launches, the Getting Started dialog displays.
+For more information, see "Startup Options" on page 30 of the Reference Manual. - Select New Plan 🗋 to open a new, blank plan. - You can also select File> New Plan 🗋 to open a new, blank plan. - For more information, see "File Management" on page 51 of the Reference Manual. - 2.
 You should begin work on any new file by giving it a name.
-To do this: - Select File> Save from the menu to open the Save Plan File dialog. - Specify the location on your computer where you would like to save the plan. - Type a name for your plan. - Click Save.

-- 5. It is a good idea to save your work on a regular basis as you proceed.
-To do this, you can: - Select File> Save 🗐 from the menu to open the Save Plan File dialog - Click the Save button on the toolbar. - Type Ctrl + S on your keyboard.
+To do this: - Select File> Save 🔚 from the menu to open the Save Plan File dialog. - Specify the location on your computer where you would like to save the plan. - Type a name for your plan. - Click Save. - 3.
+It is a good idea to save your work on a regular basis as you proceed.
+To do this, you can: - Select File> Save 🔚 from the menu to open the Save Plan File dialog. - Click the Save 🔚 button on the toolbar. - Type Ctrl + S on your keyboard.

-For more information about saving files, see "Saving, Exporting, and Backing Up Files" on page 53 of the Reference Manual.
+For more information about saving files, see "Saving, Exporting, and Backing Up Files" on page 55 of the Reference Manual.